-Hundreds of thousands of tourists flock to see the spectacle every year, which has raised concerns amongst scientists that the river may be threatened by overtourism.
+Prior to the pandemic, thousands of tourists flocked to see the spectacle every year, which had raised concerns amongst scientists that the river may be threatened by overtourism.

-For decades, tourists -- even Colombian ones -- stayed away from Caño Cristales as it was in a region controlled by FARC guerrillas.
-However, following the peace accord signed in 2016, the area has opened up to international tourism.
-The town of La Macarena, and its surrounding areas, is controlled by the military, and is mostly safe for visitors.
+For decades, tourists – even Colombian ones – stayed away from Caño Cristales as it was in a region controlled by FARC guerrillas.

-Carlos A. Lasso, senior researcher at the Humboldt Institute, a Colombian body in charge of the nation’s biodiversity, said the growth in tourists was not worrying -- yet.
+“The area is a hotspot of biodiversity,” says Carlos Lasso, senior researcher at the Humboldt Institute, a Colombian body in charge of the nation’s biodiversity.

 Deforestation is one of Colombia’s most pressing problems, with more than 40 soccer fields worth of trees logged every day, and the area of La Macarena is no exception.

-Deforestation affects the patterns of rainfall, and the area has seen less rain, meaning the water of Caño Cristales would turn from clear to a murky brown -- causing the Macarenia clavigera to become extinct.
+Deforestation affects the patterns of rainfall, and the area has seen less rain, meaning the water of Caño Cristales can turn from clear to a murky brown, which could eventually kill off the Macarenia clavigera.

 If you go